Wafula-Ian01/zephyre/README.md

 # Zephyre Multiseat

-A Windows multiseat prototype in Golang for concurrent user access in educational/humanitarian settings.
+A Windows multiseat prototype in Golang for concurrent user access in limited settings.

 ## Setup
 1. Install Golang.